rbbrandon/OnDemand-AutoImport/EduHub Export Script/README.md

 ## Notes:
 * This script is based on Graeme Shea's UserCreator script, as as such can be run together with it; Just add running `EduHub-OnDemand.ps1` to the UserCreator export, and you're good to go.
 * If you don't wish to save to a network share, change `$DriveLetter = "L:\"` in `EduHub-OnDemand.ps1` to whatever local folder you want (e.g. `"D:\OnDemand\"`).
+* If using the "Network Service" account, make sure that the "Network Service" account *actually* has read access to the eduHub directory.
+If not, it'll fail to read the data.

 ## Authors: